 Accra Sea Water Desalination Plant, Ghana

-Construction of the plant, which started in November 2012, created 400 direct and indirect jobs in the region.
+Construction started in November 2012, creating 400 direct and indirect jobs in the region.

 Purpose of Ghana's first desalination plant